readerbench/ReaderBench/README.md

 For neural coref errors install it as follows: https://github.com/huggingface/neuralcoref#spacystringsstringstore-size-changed-error

+If you want to install spellchecking also you need this non-python lib:
+`sudo apt-get install libhunspell-1.6-0 libhunspell-dev` and then `pip3 install hunspell`
 ## Usage
 For usage (parsing, lemmatization, NER, wordnet, content words, indices etc.)  see file `usage.py` from https://git.readerbench.com/ReaderBench/readerbenchpy